Adapting LLaMA Decoder to Vision Transformer: Conclusions

 \section{Conclusions}

-In the general trend of using encoder to build vision architectures, the suitability for decoder-only architecture still exists a research gap.
-We systematically studies whether decoder, an architecture that has shown amazing potential in LLMs, can also take root in learning visual representation through visual supervised training.
-The key component -- causal self-attention we used -- is not novel and is inherited from existing LLM architectures, but we propose pivotal techniques, \ie, PS [cls] and soft mask, to effectively adapt them to visual tasks.
-We hope that this work will inspire more exploration towards a generic pure decoder architecture that fully unifies vision and text.
+In this paper, we systematically studies whether Transformer decoder, an architecture that has shown amazing potential in LLMs, can also take root in learning visual representation through straightforward supervised training.
+The key component -- causal self-attention we used -- is not novel and is inherited from existing LLM architectures, but we propose pivotal techniques, \ie, PS [cls] and soft mask strategies, to effectively adapt them to visual tasks.
+The proposed iLLaMA outperforms many ConvNets, ViTs, and MLPs on imagenet, and demonstrates robust quantization compatibility, calibration, and shape-texture bias, thereby showing its practicality.
+We hope that this work will inspire a rethinking of generic yet practical architecture that can fully unify both vision and text.

 { }